UDAK-0905/Zcoder-Backend/README.md

 - **Tagging System**: Categorize challenges with custom tags for easier navigation.
 - **Search and Filter**: Quickly find challenges by tags, difficulty, or platform.
 Search your friends follow them.
 - **User-friendly Interface**: Simple and intuitive UI for a seamless experience and personalised profile .
+Note: Some features are still in progress and may not be fully functional yet.
+We appreciate your patience and feedback as we continue to improve Zcoder
+-

 ## Installation